News from the Clean Air Fund

 These news items will help us evaluate how we’re doing in terms of air quality, and our health.

-Some of them are really an eye-opener, and make you think about how to preserve the natural environment and quality of life in the modern age.
+Some of them are really an eye-opener.
+They make you think about how to preserve the natural environment and quality of life in the modern age.
 You can also think about how to promote better longevity and quality of life for yourself, and your family.

 Decreases in Emissions, But Concerns on Long-Term Air Quality

 First, there’s the Lancet countdown report on health and climate change.
 This shows how air pollution is connected to health and wellness.
-Researchers actually document a decrease in the burning of fossil fuels, about 10 percentage points from 2016 to 2021.
+Researchers actually document a decrease in the burning of fossil fuels.
+That’s about 10 percentage points down from 2016 to 2021.

 However, what writers call “cascading impacts” are a concern, and experts cite years of delayed action as “reducing the chances of mankind’s long-term survival.”